darktable-org/dtdocs/content/module-reference/processing-modules/crop.md

 Resize the crop by dragging the border and corner handles.

 Move the crop rectangle by clicking and dragging inside the crop area.
 Constrain movement to the horizontal/vertical axis by holding Ctrl/Shift, respectively while dragging.
-Commit changes by either giving focus to another module or by double-clicking on the image.
+Commit changes by giving focus to another module.

 # module controls